 Most energy-efficient items like doors and windows are major investments that take years to see a financial gain.
 Did you know that simply having the adequate depth of attic insulation can provide some of your greatest home efficiency benefits?
 Inadequately insulated attics account for over 40% of home energy loss!
 Proper adequate insulation pays for itself in as little as six months or less!
 Have you been wondering if you need to add attic insulation?
 When you reach for the thermostat, do you hesitate by asking yourself, “How high are my energy bills going to get this time?”
-Many of us would like to make our homes more energy efficient.
-However, it is easy to get overwhelmed on where to start.
+Many of us would like to make our homes more energy-efficient.
+However, it is easy to get overwhelmed about where to start.
 Many times, it’s the simplest and most cost-effective method that is often overlooked, attic insulation.
 What if we could tell you that you could lower your utility expenses by as much as 50%?

 One of the primary ways in the winter to know that an attic has insufficient insulation is that the snow will quickly melt from the roof.
-This is caused by heat escaping from the home through the attic.
+Because the heat escapes through the attic.
 Having greater attic insulation helps tremendously with temperature differences between floors.
 Frequently homes in our area experience a 5 to 10 degrees difference between lower and upper levels.
 These temperature variances reduce dramatically with sufficient attic insulation.
 This will cause the house to feel more even and comfortable.
 Inferior insulation in your attic causes major heat loss through the roof.
 Accounting for 40% of your home’s energy loss.
 Costing you thousands each year in unnecessary heat loss.
 This heat loss can also cause other issues like ice damming, roof leaks, and even mold damage.